 Applications must include the following documentation:

-- A brief biographical sketch, including a statement of academic qualifications and a recent photograph;
+- A brief biographical sketch, including a statement of academic qualifications;

 The application documentation can be mailed via post or emailed to: Bonnie Lawlor, CSA Trust Grant Committee Chair, 276 Upper Gulph Road, Radnor, PA 19087, USA.
 If you wish to enter your application by e-mail, please contact Bonnie Lawlor at firstname.lastname@example.org prior to submission so that she can contact you if the e-mail does not arrive.